 Shrinking

-The shrink fitting of two workpieces (e.g. gearwheel, unbalanced mass, shaft, etc.) leads to a friction-locked connection.
-This is a method based on the principle of the thermal expansion of metals.
+The shrink fitting of two workpieces (e.g. gearwheel, unbalanced mass, shaft, etc.) creates a friction-locked connection.
+This method is based on the principle of the thermal expansion of metals.